cravattlab/Cys_editing/README.md

 It also predicts the associated base editing outcomes.

 ## Base editing screen data analysis
-The input data has been processed by PoolQ (Broad Institute, https://portals.broadinstitute.org/gpp/public/software/poolq)
+The raw fastq files should be processed by PoolQ first (Broad Institute, https://portals.broadinstitute.org/gpp/public/software/poolq).

 ## References